shoti411/shoti411/README.md

 My name is Luke Po (he/him), and I am a 2nd year Computer Science and Physics major (with a minor in Informational Ethics) at Northeastern University.

 Skills:
 I am proficient in Java and many Object Oriented Design principles and different algorithms!
+I have experience with working with Git, and with pair programming.
 I have also dabbled a bit into HTML and JavaScript.

 #### Finished Projects:
 FreeCell Game: